CSU Pre-Doctoral Program, Sally Casanova Scholarship

-- Contact a Pre-Doc Campus Coordinator (if you weren't able to attend an Information Session) to determine your eligibility for the scholarship.
+- Contact a Pre-Doc Campus Coordinator to determine your eligibility for the scholarship.

 - Contact a faculty sponsor (CSUMB Faculty in your field/discipline--an assistant, associate or full professor, preferred) who knows you well and is willing to support you as an applicant and serve as a mentor during the award year.
 Request a strong letter of recommendation.

-- Revisit a PreDoc Campus Coordinator to create a personalized and individualized application timeline to chart your writing process for essay portion of the application.
-Note: To ensure timeliness, steps 1-3 should be done by February 1, 2020 to ensure submitting a competitive and complete application that has been reviewed multiple times.
+- Revisit a Pre-Doc Campus Coordinator to create a personalized and individualized application timeline to chart your writing process for essay portion of the application.
+Note: To ensure timeliness, steps 1-3 should be done by February 1, 2023, to ensure submitting a competitive and complete application that has been reviewed multiple times.

-- See CSU PreDoctoral Site, Instructions for Submitting--for more detailed information on the process.
+- See CSU Pre-Doctoral Site, Instructions for Submitting--for more detailed information on the full process.

-Internal CSUMB Deadline: February 21, 2020.
+- CSUMB Internal Deadline: February 2023.
 Applicants must receive campus coordinator approval to submit an approved application.
 Once approved, the final application is due to the Pre-Doctoral Office.

 Campus Coordinators: For more information please contact Myrsha Garcia, Administration Support Coordinator, Office of the Provost or Natasha Oehlman, Writing & Professional Communication Associate, UROC.

-2019~ Selena Velasquez, Psychology & Statistics, UROC Scholar.
+2019~ Selena Velasquez, Psychology & Statistics, McNair Scholar.

-2017~ Robert Castro, Biology & UROC Scholar; Jacob Green, Marine Science & UROC Scholar; Heriberto Marquez, Social and Behavioral Sciences & UROC Scholar; and Julia Barnett, Psychology & UROC Researcher.
-Check out story on awardee Jacob Green.
+2017~ Robert Castro, Biology, McNair Scholar; Jacob Green, Marine Science, McNair Scholar; Heriberto Marquez, Social and Behavioral Sciences, McNair Scholar; and Julia Barnett, Psychology.
 All four were also awarded additional funds for summer 2018 research.

-2015~ Julio Martinez, Biology; Avery Micheal, Marine Science; and Elisabeth Carrillo, Biology--all UROC Scholars.
+2015~ Julio Martinez, Biology; Avery Micheal, Marine Science, McNair Scholar; and Elisabeth Carrillo, Biology, McNair Scholar; Megan Golbeck, Mathematics, Honorable Mention.

 2014~ Lilyana Gross, Mathematics; Jenny Brown, Biology; April (Makukhov) Garrett, Marine Science; and Alexis Ingram, Human Communication; Joshua Smith, Marine Science, Honorable Mention--all UROC Scholars.